 On Buffalo’s waterfront, right in the heart of Canalside. more

-Where the Buffalo wing was invented! more
+Iconic restaurant and bar where the Buffalo wing was invented. more

 Bakery with locally sourced ingredients, toasts, and pastries. more